intel/intel-extension-for-transformers/docs/AutoDistillation design.md

 To deal the issue of dimension mismatch between the intermediate layer features of the teacher model and the student model, feature_matchers is provided for matching the features dimension.
 <br>

-For example, shape of a feature from the teacher model is (8, 512), shape of a corresponding feature from the student model is (8, 128), then feature_matcher will be a linear transformation layer whose weight has a shape of (128, 512).
+For example, the shape of a feature from the teacher model is (8, 512), and the shape of a corresponding feature from the student model is (8, 128), then the feature_matcher will be a linear transformation layer whose weight has a shape of (128, 512).

 ### **Class IntermediateLayersKnowledgeDistillationLoss**